RattyDAVE/alpine-simh/README.md

 * DOS/Batch-11 V10 for the PDP-11.
 Installed in dos11 **WORKING**

-* RT-11 V4 for the PDP-11 (under license provided by Mentec Corporation).
-NOT INSTALLED

-* RT-11 V5.3 for the PDP-11 (under license provided by Mentec Corporation).
-NOT INSTALLED

 * RSTS/E V7 distribution system and RSTS/E prebuilt system for the PDP-11 (under license provided by Mentec Corporation).
 Installed in rstsv7swre **WORKING**